fdannemanndugick/fkdd-hugo-academic/content/event/agu_22/index.md

 ---
-title: The Las Vegas Infrasound Array: Long term deployments for the characterization of urban environments
+title: Towards Inclusive Teaching Through Online Learning - An Example from ROSES

-event: 183rd Meeting of the Acoustical Society of America
+event: Southern California Earthquake Center Annual Meeting
 event_url: https://www.scec.org/meetings

-location: Nashville, TN
+location: Palm Springs, CA
 address:

-summary: Fransiska gave an invited talk as part of session Physical Acoustics and Computational Acoustics: Infrasound at the 2022 Fall Meeting of the Acoustical Society of America
+summary: We were invited to speak as part of the 'Earthquake Science, Technology, and Education in the 21st Century' Plenary Session at the 2022 SCEC Annual Meeting.
+Thank you to the session organizers for accommodating our virtual participation!
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-12-07'
+date: '2022-09-13'
 date_end: ''
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2022-12-08T00:00:00Z'
+publishDate: '2017-01-01T00:00:00Z'

 authors: []
 tags: []